[Read Time: 14 minutes ]

 First is a sauna that is very similar to saunas in Finland with the primary difference being their routine with aromatherapy infusions and sand clocks.
 These are largely in private residences, hotels and spas.
 Similar to Aufguss these will occasionally have lower benches (though this is less and less common with newer all having higher benches) with the expectation that bathers will fan heat and steam down themselves.

-Aufguss – A literal translation of Aufguss, pronounced like off-goose, is ‘infusion’ but aufguss is more than that.
+Aufguss – Possibly originating from the older and similar fanning routine done in the banyas of Russia.
+A literal translation of Aufguss, pronounced like off-goose, is ‘infusion’ but aufguss is more than that.
 At it’s heart is using a towel, flag or hand fan to create very specific air movement that both mixes and spreads the infusion and evens out temperature and steam stratification.
 In the video series ‘Perfect Sweat’, Christine Rose points out that there are three kinds of aufgus;

 - Classical or Traditional – Focused on the sauna experience so air movements are purely to mix in the infusions and reduce stratification.